eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/modules.md

 * Our [Reference Implementation](reference)
 * The [Deployment](../operation-view/deployment) guide

 In this context generic building blocks were defined (see next figure) which can be implemented with different open source or [COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) solutions.
 In the scope of Catena-X project these building blocks are instantiated with a reference implementation based on open source components (the Knowledge Agents KIT).
-The detailed architecture following this reference implementation can be found here: <https://catenax-ng.github.io/product-knowledge/docs/architecture>.
+The detailed architecture following this reference implementation can be found [here](architecture).

 [![Architecture High-Level](/img/knowledge-agents/layer_architecture_small.png)](/img/knowledge-agents/layer_architecture.png)